marinamadaras/CHIPxDeception/README.md

     depends_on: ["redis"]  # Modules that this module depends on and that will be started/built along with it.
 ```

-Modules should generally use the Python Flask backend, which means that somewhere in the module's directory (often the root) there will be an `app` directory, which is the Flask app.
+Modules should generally use the Python Flask backend, which means that somewhere in the module's directory (often the root, but sometimes it is nested, e.g. see `front-end-quasar`) there will be an `app` directory, which is the Flask app.
 The Flask apps are always structured as follows:
 ```
 app
 |- tests...            --> The tests